 Claunch, Barbara W F 4 daughter single WV WV WV

 Alexander Marries a Second Time

 Birth records for six of the nine children born to this marriage have been found.
-The dates for Fanny, Rebecca and Sallie were seen in Alex’s 1898 pension papers*.
+The dates for Fanny, Rebecca, and Sallie were seen in Alex’s 1898 replies to the Bureau of Pensions’ questionnaire.
 Children of this marriage were:

-On 9 March 1887 an article appeared in the Point Pleasant (Mason County, West Virginia) Weekly Register under Five Mile Items:
+On 9 March 1887, an article appeared in the Point Pleasant (Mason County, West Virginia) Weekly Register under Five Mile Items:34

 “Mr. Alex Clounch, the sole proprietor of the Swisher corn mill, can grind a bushel of corn per day, that is as much as a man can eat in a week, and says if he gets an early start he can grind two bushels after deducting the toll.”